Worship in lockdown: finding new forms of community

-This page contains guidance for Quaker meetings on coronavirus, current as of 4 August 2020.
-Quakers are still worshipping online, and from their own homes.
-And we welcome new people.
-All our meeting houses have been closed for worship, and will gradually be re-opening in line with government guidance.
+This page contains guidance for Quaker meetings on coronavirus.
+Quakers are worshipping in various ways: indoors, outdoors, online, from their own homes, and in new combinations.
+We welcome new people.
+Our meeting houses are gradually re-opening in line with government guidance.

-New government guidance on re-opening for worship is on various GOV.UK websites:
+Government guidance on worship and activities in meeting houses is on various government websites:

 We will try to keep this up to date, though the situation is changing rapidly.

 Our sense of community does not depend on all professing identical beliefs, for it grows from worshipping together, knowing one another, loving one another, accepting responsibilities, sharing and working together.
 We will be helped by tried and tested Quaker methods and procedures, but the meeting will only live if we develop a sense of community, which includes children and adults alike.
 If all those who belong to our meeting are lovingly cared for, the guidance of the spirit will be a reality.
 (Quaker faith & practice 10.03)

 Quaker communities need to consider how to continue through the pandemic and into a future which currently seems uncertain.
 It is important to keep members and attenders, employees and building users safe and connected.
 Creative and imaginative solutions will help Quaker communities to continue to worship and witness together, and meeting houses to be community resources.
 The information below highlights relevant government instructions and guidance for Quaker communities and meeting houses.
 It answers questions about the current situation, and the actions which should be taken.
 Remember that guidance is different in the different countries and jurisdictions of the UK.